tinted-theming/home/builder.md

       base0E: "#eeeeee"
       base0F: "#ffffff"

+- If `slug` is not provided, it can be obtained by taking the scheme name, replacing any unicode characters with their ASCII aproximations, replacing spaces with the `-` character, and dropping all non-alpha-numeric and non-dash characters.
 - Hexadecimal color values MUST be preceded by a "#". (except in `base16` where this is optional)
 - Hexadecimal color values are case insensitive.
 - If `system` is not provided the builder will assume `base16`. (note: `base16` is not a valid system to specify though since the base16 spec itself does not allow a `system` key)